Applied Research · Policy Advice · Development Economics

 Ghana

-Oil, Optimism, and a Lost Decade
+Oil, Optimism, and Fiscal Overreach

 The 2007 Jubilee discovery triggered fiscal overexpansion before a single barrel was lifted — ending in an IMF bailout three years after production began.